INITIATION TO FLUID TURBULENCE

 4 hrs lab course

 This module aims at initiating the participants to the principle and use of hot wire anemometry and PIV, two key techniques used in experimental fluid mechanics.
-The basics of measurement and signal processing are explained and applied to a classical study case in which the students observe the development of turbulence in the wake of a cylinder placed in a laminar wind tunnel flow.
+The basics of measurement and signal processing are explained and applied to a classical study case in which the students observe the development of turbulence in the wake of a NACA airfoil placed in a laminar flow.

 A numerical study of a flow past a cylinder